joshuaeckroth/csss-2017-website/course-material/preparation.md

 If you have a laptop, you may bring it and write all your code on your own machine.
 The class takes place in a computer lab so there will be a computer for everyone who does not bring a laptop.
 If you bring a laptop, you'll want [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) so you can connect to a Linux machine we'll be using for the class exercises.
 You should also grab a file transfer program like [FileZilla](https://filezilla-project.org/) and perhaps a code editor like [Notepad++](https://notepad-plus-plus.org/).

 Except for an optional laptop, you will not need any supplies.
-No textbooks, no pencils, no paperclips.
-This website will be your primary resource.
+This website will be your primary resource for course materials.
+We will give you access to an individual Linux server on the Google Cloud Platform.
+Every student will run their code on their own server in the cloud.
+A couple weeks after the camp ends, the servers will be shut down, although you are free to use Google's [free tier](https://cloud.google.com/free/) to keep your own cloud server indefinitely for free.

 ## What to study